Tarrant County Coronavirus Hotline

 Gov. Abbott Announces Plan to Reopen Texas

 Gov. Greg Abbott announced today he will let his executive order requiring Texans to stay at home expire on Thursday, April 30 and allow some businesses to partially reopen as soon as Friday, May 1.
 Stores, restaurants and movie theaters may open on May 1 as long as they maintain only a 25% occupancy and follow social distancing.
 Depending on the spread of coronavirus in the state over the next two weeks, they could increase to 50% occupancy as early as May 18.
 Massage parlors, hair salons and barber shops, along with gyms, bars, bowling alleys and arcades, may not open yet.
 The Governor outlined special guidance for Texans over 65 and detailed a comprehensive mitigation plan for nursing homes in Texas.
 He urged all Texans to remain committed to safe distancing practices that reduce the spread of COVID-19.
-View the governor’s announcement here.
+View the governor’s announcement.
 The city is currently evaluating the governor’s plans and what they mean for our city facilities.

 Declaration of Local Disaster Extended

 This evening, the NRH City Council extended to April 30, 2020 the seventh amended declaration of local disaster, which was signed by the Mayor last week to add the Governor’s provisions for "Retail-to-Go."
 They also discussed the governor’s latest order which will go into effect on May 1, 2020.
 Council Members also approved the City Manager’s recommended temporary pay reduction for all city employees and voted to forgo their pay ($50 per called Council Meeting) through Sept.
 30, 2020 due to budget cuts.
-You can view the meeting video here.
+You can view the April 27 meeting online.

 April 25, 2020